netra95/rtu/README.md

 # !
 THERE'S A PRESENTATION INCLUDED IN THE REPOSITORY WHICH SUMS UP AND SHOWS MY APP !
-(LastProjectTodoApp.pptx)
+(LastProjectTodoapp.pptx)

 # Description of the App : TodoListApp

  This webapp will display a todo list which is customizable as you wish.
 You can see then what you have to do and all the tasks you haven't done yet (for example homeworks for nextweek)

  So the purpose of this app is to manage your time, to see clearly what's missing and to organize yourself for later.
 It can be use for project planning

 # Functionnalities